top of page

 During the festival week the volunteer committee set up a Pop-Up Bookshop and Gallery in Tain.
 It gives us a base to share our love of books and the opportunity to support local authors and artists through free pop-up appearances.

-Our volunteer committee each come with individual skills that make the festival such a welcoming event, In 2025 we welcomed Peter Newman to the team
+The committee, who are all volunteers with a passion for the arts, each come with individual skills that make the festival such a welcoming event,

 Thank you to all our funders in 2025: Balnagown Estate: Beinn Tharsuinn Community Windfarm Fund (accessed through Kilmuir and Logie Easter Community Council, Edderton Community Council and Tain Community Council): Birlinn Ltd: Glenmorangie Distillery: Global Energy Group GEG: Kier Construction Community Wishes, and Scottish Book Trust.
 Thank you to DUFI ART for the beautiful brochures, posters and banners.
 Thank you also to all the businesses who have donated a raffle prize or placed an advert in our brochure, your continued support is much appreciated.
 Thank you to Councillors, sponsors, contributors, collaborators, local businesses, schools, venues and individuals who support the Festival in all sorts of ways.
 Finally, to all the volunteers who turn up, stand at stalls, staff the Pop-Up Bookshop, bake, sit on the committee, sell raffle tickets and do a hundred other things, a huge thank you, this Festival would not exist without you!